 How It Works

 Participants will work with a financial coach to establish and achieve their financial goals, receiving monetary incentives when they achieve milestones in education, career, financial health, and homeownership.
 Payments are deposited in an interest-bearing account called an escrow account to grow their savings.
 Savings are accessible at the end of the program.
 The program is up to five years, but participants can graduate early if they complete their goals and fulfill the program requirements.
-While participants are in the GAIN program, their rent portion remains a steady amount.
+The GAIN program is limited to 250 households.

 Participants on the education track are working to achieve their education goals, which can include completing a GED, enrolling in college, participating in career training, completing a college degree or career certification, opening a 529 college savings plan, or continuing education.

 Participants on the career track are working to achieve their career goals, which can include maintaining full time employment and earning a raise.